What is the Lymphatic System?

 The lymphatics are a series of veins that run from distal parts of the body toward the heart but don't have a set of arteries leaving the heart.
 It is a ONE WAY system and it houses a high concentration of white blood cells and T-cells that are responsible for our immune response.
 When wastes such as large proteins, fat cells and pathogens are unable to move back into the smaller capillaries of the cardiovascular system the lymphatic system picks them up and moves them through progressively larger lymphatic vessels to lymph nodes.
 The lymph nodes are the functional part of the lymphatic system where the wastes are churned up inside the nodes and attacked with the WBCs Phagocytosis (cell eating) takes place and the large waste products and pathogens are disarmed and crushed up before being returned to the blood stream for disposal.
 The human body has between 400-700 lymph nodes depending on the person.

-In addition to edemas, cancers form where cells are forced to mutate to survive in toxic environments.
+In addition to edemas, cancers form where cells are forced to mutate in order to survive in toxic environments.
 Remember, our cells are eating and excreting in the same pool of fluids.
 Too many toxins surrounding a cell prevent nutrients from moving in and toxins from moving out.
 Cells reprogram and mutate to survive.
 Our bodies are designed to fight off these cancer cells but sometimes lose that fight.
 With less emphasis on life threatening pathologies, the most common illness that we face daily are also combated by the lymphatic system.
 Opportunistic pathogens can over grow in our bodies if our immune systems are unable to mount an appropriate defense.
 The outcome could be the common cold, yeast infections, sinus infections, urinary tract infections, infectious skin infections, staph infections and more.
 The list is endless.

 Since the lymphatic system is only a one-way system moving toward the heart, it doesn't have the muscular contractions of the heart to propel the fluids and wastes forward.
 It relies on the rhythmic pressures created from body movement.
 80% of lymphatics are superficial and moveable through manual lymphatic drainage techniques.
 20% of the body's lymphatics are deep and are moveable through kinesthetic movements of the body.
 If the lymphatic system is overloaded or sluggish from a lack of movement (as common in bed ridden patients) the body's ability to fight off these common pathogens is reduced.
 Our lymphatic system has the task of picking up the leftover fluids (up to 20%) preventing edemas and illness.
 In fact, without our lymphatic system, we would not survive more than 2 to 3 days.
 Incredible video explaining the lymphatic system and lymphedema done by Tactile Medical (so it is an ad for them at the end, but the information is spot on and so important for you if you are reading this section, so go back and click on the link. :) your welcome.